 Keep your Instant Pot on "Keep Warm" during your meal, and you'll never have cold potatoes when you go back for seconds.

-Leftovers will last covered and refrigerated for up to 3 days.
+Leftovers will last refrigerated in an airtight container for up to 3 days.
 Since these potatoes are made with vegetable broth and non-dairy milk instead of butter and cream, they do not freeze well.

 A good rule of thumb is to allow half a pound of potatoes per person.